elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-some-notable-displays-and-technological-advances-showcased-at-the-1844-paris-industry-exposition.md

 url: /learn/history-of-the-world/questions/what-were-some-notable-displays-and-technological-advances-showcased-at-the-1844-paris-industry-exposition
 score: 8.5
 related_article1:
-    id: 165931
+    id: 165938
-    title: What were the public perceptions of the colonial power dynamics displayed through the exhibits from India?
+    title: >-
+        How has the Fons Americanus been interpreted and critiqued by the public and critics?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-public-perceptions-of-the-colonial-power-dynamics-displayed-through-the-exhibits-from-india
+    url: /learn/history-of-the-world/questions/how-has-the-fons-americanus-been-interpreted-and-critiqued-by-the-public-and-critics
 related_article2:
-    id: 165930
+    id: 165924
+    title: >-
-    title: How were art and artifacts from India culturally represented at the Great Exhibition?
+        What role did exhibits from colonized regions play in the representation of colonies at the Great Exhibition?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-were-art-and-artifacts-from-india-culturally-represented-at-the-great-exhibition
+    url: /learn/history-of-the-world/questions/what-role-did-exhibits-from-colonized-regions-play-in-the-representation-of-colonies-at-the-great-exhibition
 related_article3:
-    id: 165931
+    id: 165936
-    title: What were the public perceptions of the colonial power dynamics displayed through the exhibits from India?
+    title: >-
+        How did the public receive the Albert Memorial, and what cultural significance does it hold?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-public-perceptions-of-the-colonial-power-dynamics-displayed-through-the-exhibits-from-india
+    url: /learn/history-of-the-world/questions/how-did-the-public-receive-the-albert-memorial-and-what-cultural-significance-does-it-hold
 related_article4:
-    id: 165921
+    id: 165937
-    title: How did the Great Exhibition impact technological advancements in society?
+    title: >-
+        What themes and artistic techniques are explored in the Fons Americanus?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-great-exhibition-impact-technological-advancements-in-society
+    url: /learn/history-of-the-world/questions/what-themes-and-artistic-techniques-are-explored-in-the-fons-americanus
 related_article5:
-    id: 165936
+    id: 165938
-    title: How did the public receive the Albert Memorial, and what cultural significance does it hold?
+    title: >-
+        How has the Fons Americanus been interpreted and critiqued by the public and critics?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-public-receive-the-albert-memorial-and-what-cultural-significance-does-it-hold
+    url: /learn/history-of-the-world/questions/how-has-the-fons-americanus-been-interpreted-and-critiqued-by-the-public-and-critics
 ---

 &nbsp;